SamoKopecky/ssltest/README.md

-                             entered when prompted at the start of the script if no pipe is present -ns --nmap-scan              Use nmap to scan the server version -nd --nmap-discover          Use nmap to discover web server ports -i  --info                   Output some internal information about the script functions -d  --debug                  Output debug information -v  --version                Show script version and exit
+                             entered when prompted at the start of the script if no pipe is present -ns --nmap-scan              Use nmap to scan the server version -nd --nmap-discover          Use nmap to discover web server ports -w  --worst                  Create a main connection on the worst available protocol version -i  --info                   Output some internal information about the script functions -d  --debug                  Output debug information -v  --version                Show script version and exit